What Is Arthritis?

 Rheumatoid Arthritis (Inflammatory Arthritis)

-  Immune systems in our bodies have a certain level of inflammation within it in

-  order to protect us from harmful diseases.
-But our bodies may incorrectly

-  identify inflammation as something negative, resulting in the immune system

-  attacking a particular problem area wrongly.
-In short, inflammatory arthritis is

-  an example of this happening, with potential for the joints to be eroded,

-  causing pain and joint damage.
-An example of inflammatory arthritis would be

-  rheumatoid arthritis, which is fairly common, affecting more than 1.3 million

-  Americans.
-With an early diagnosis, rheumatoid arthritis can be treated, and

-  patients usually enter remission after receiving medical treatment.
-Pain often

-  ceases once the condition has been addressed, making this a fairly simple

-  condition to treat.
+Immune systems in our bodies have a certain level of inflammation within it in order to protect us from harmful diseases.
+But our bodies may incorrectly identify inflammation as something negative, resulting in the immune system attacking a particular problem area wrongly.
+In short, inflammatory arthritis is an example of this happening, with potential for the joints to be eroded, causing pain and joint damage.
+An example of inflammatory arthritis would be rheumatoid arthritis, which is one of the most common types of arthritis, affecting more than 1.3 million Americans.
+With an early diagnosis, rheumatoid arthritis can be treated, and patients usually enter remission after receiving medical treatment.
+Pain often ceases once the condition has been addressed, making this a fairly simple condition to treat.

 Osteoarthritis (Degenerative Arthritis)

 Degenerative arthritis occurs due to constant wear and tear in our bodies, and is probably the most common arthritis found in the elderly and active sportsmen.
 Cartilage, the soft jelly-like cushioning found between two bones, is a protective layer that lubricates and cushions the joints from friction.
 When the cartilage wears out over time, two ends of the bone would rub against each other causing inflammation and pain.
 If this continues over time, osteoarthritis occurs and the result could become a chronic condition.
 Under normal circumstances, osteoarthritis can be controlled through rest and supplementation but serious cases may require surgical intervention.